-It is also a best practice within industry to plan and coordinate capital construction amongst all infrastructure, for example if a roadway requires rehabilitation, and the servicing under the right-of-way is also in need of rehabilitation, these should be combined into single capital improvement projects and identified for year of construction.
-This approach will allow for budget planning as well as more effective investment as there is less potential throw-away construction and with timing.
+It is also a best practice within industry to plan and coordinate capital construction amongst all infrastructure.
+For example, if a roadway requires rehabilitation, and the servicing under the right-of-way is also in need of rehabilitation, these should be combined into single capital improvement projects and identified for year of construction.
+This approach will allow for budget planning as well as more effective investment as there is less potential throw-away construction.
 This approach provides Administration the ability to better respond to condition inquires and to be less reactive when managing citizen expectations.